-On a need-to-know basis, the following individuals at the Institute may also be informed of the fact that a sexual assault complaint has been made and that both parties are members of the Caltech community:
+As part of Caltech's efforts to address sexual violence and to support faculty, staff, postdoctoral scholars, and students, the following individuals at the Institute may also be informed of the fact that a sexual violence complaint has been made and that both parties are members of the Caltech community.

-President Vice President/Assistant Vice President for Student Affairs Campus Security Dean of Students Dean of Graduate Studies Assistant Vice President for Student Life Resident Associate Provost Associate Vice President for Human Resources Director of Employee Relations Director of the Center for Diversity Director of the Student Counseling Center Director of the Health Services Staff and Faculty Consultation Center Director of Media Relations Assistant Vice President for Marketing & Communications
+President

+Provost

+Vice President for Student Affairs

+Director of Staff and Faculty Consultation Center

+Dean of Students

+Dean of Graduate Studies

+Director of the Student Counseling Center

+Campus Security

+Associate Vice President for Human Resources

+Director of Employee and Organizational Development

+Director of Caltech Center for Diversity

+Director of Health Center

+Resident Associates

 The names of the individuals involved will not be released unless the release is essential to the health and safety of the complainant or is otherwise required in order to fulfill the legal obligations of the Institute.
-In such rare circumstances, the vice president for student affairs (for students), the provost (for faculty), and the associate vice president for human resources (for staff) are the only persons authorized to make an exception to the rule of complete confidentiality regarding the names of those involved.
+In such rare circumstances, the president, the vice president for student affairs (for students), the provost (for faculty), and the associate vice president for human resources (for staff and postdoctoral scholars) are the only persons authorized to make an exception to the rule of confidentiality regarding the name(s) of those involved.
 If an exception is made to this rule, the parties involved in the incident will be notified as soon as possible.